DrCrotty/DCDA40833-portfolio-template/VISUAL_GUIDE.md

 **What you need:**
 - A GitHub account (free)
-- PNG files from your Jupyter notebooks
+- PNG files from your Google Colab notebooks
 - Your research content ready to add

 ---